Trial in Floyd’s death expected to turn to ex-cop’s training

-MINNEAPOLIS (AP) — The trial of a former Minneapolis police officer in George Floyd’s death is expected to turn toward the officer’s training on Monday after a first week that was dominated by emotional testimony from eyewitnesses and devastating video of Floyd’s arrest.
+MINNEAPOLIS (NewsNation Now) — The trial of a former Minneapolis police officer in George Floyd’s death is expected to turn toward the officer’s training on Monday after a first week that was dominated by emotional testimony from eyewitnesses and devastating video of Floyd’s arrest.

-Derek Chauvin, 45, is charged with murder and manslaughter in the May 25 death of Floyd.
-Chauvin, who is white, is accused of pinning his knee on the 46-year-old Black man’s neck for 9 minutes, 29 seconds as Floyd lay face-down in handcuffs outside of a corner market.
+NewsNation will provide live coverage of the trial online and the NewsNation Now app.
+The trial is expected to resume at 10:15 a.m.
+EST Monday.

+Police Chief Medaria Arradondo is expected to testify during the trial’s second week, perhaps as early as Monday.
+Arradondo, the city’s first Black chief, fired Derek Chauvin and three other officers the day after Floyd’s death, and in June called it “murder.”

 Prosecutors say Chauvin’s knee killed Floyd.
 The defense argues that Chauvin did what he was trained to do and that Floyd’s use of drugs and underlying health conditions caused his death.